bregman-arie/devops-exercises/README.md

 <details>
 <summary>How do you remove old, non running, containers?</summary><br><b>
+1. To remove one or more Docker images use the docker container rm command followed by the ID of the containers you want to remove.
+2. The docker system prune command will remove all stopped containers, all dangling images, and all unused networks
+3. docker rm $(docker ps -a -q) - This command will delete all stopped containers.
+The command docker ps -a -q will return all existing container IDs and pass them to the rm command which will delete them.
+Any running containers will not be deleted.
 </b></details>

 ##### Dockerfile

 <details>
 <summary>What is Dockerfile</summary><br><b>
+Docker can build images automatically by reading the instructions from a Dockerfile.
+A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
 </b></details>

 <details>
 <summary>What is the difference between ADD and COPY in Dockerfile?</summary><br><b>
+COPY takes in a src and destination.
+It only lets you copy in a local file or directory from your host (the machine building the Docker image) into the Docker image itself.
+ADD lets you do that too, but it also supports 2 other sources.
+First, you can use a URL instead of a local file / directory.
+Secondly, you can extract a tar file from the source directly into the destination.
+Although ADD and COPY are functionally similar, generally speaking, COPY is preferred.
+That’s because it’s more transparent than ADD.
+COPY only supports the basic copying of local files into the container, while ADD has some features (like local-only tar extraction and remote URL support) that are not immediately obvious.
 </b></details>

 <details>
 <summary>What is the difference between CMD and RUN in Dockerfile?</summary><br><b>
+RUN lets you execute commands inside of your Docker image.
+These commands get executed once at build time and get written into your Docker image as a new layer.
+CMD is the command the container executes by default when you launch the built image.
+A Dockerfile can only have one CMD.
+You could say that CMD is a Docker run-time operation, meaning it’s not something that gets executed at build time.
+It happens when you run an image.
+A running image is called a container.
 </b></details>

 <details>